andrecorreaneto/terraform-oci-cis-landing-zone-policies/README.md

 *database* | *database* | *manage* permissions are granted over *database* related resources to groups names assigned to *cislz-consumer-groups-database*.
 *exainfra* | *exainfra* | *manage* permissions are granted over *Exadata Cloud Service infrastructure* related resources to groups names assigned to *cislz-consumer-groups-exainfra*.

+#### Policy Atachment

+The compartment scope in policy statements defines the compartment to which the policy is attached.
+For instance, statements ending with *in compartment security* are always attached to the *security* compartment; statements ending with *in compartment network* are always attached to the *network* compartment, and so on.

 #### A Concrete Example

 As an example, let's assume the following tags are assigned to the *vision-network-cmp* compartment: